mtdowner/simple-website/README.md

 }
 ```

-The `:root` selector represents the `<html> element in the HTML page.
+The `:root` selector represents the `<html>` element in the HTML page.
 For this kind of task, a best practice is to define a set of global CSS variables in a CSS rule with the :root selector.
 In this example, you've defined three color variables.
 You'll next be able to use these variables in other CSS rules.

 At the end of the CSS file, replace the light-theme rule with the following code to update it and to add the dark-theme selector.

-css
+**CSS**

 ```css
 .light-theme {